codectile/static_string/README.md

 }
 ```

-## Assembly output of GCC with optimization -O2
+## Assembly output from GCC with optimization -O2
 ```
 .LC1:
         .string "New string: %s\n"